-Capstone /Internship research projects (3 credits) will be performed over the summer.
+Capstone / Internship is a key element of the M.S.
+Health and the Public Interest (HAPI) program, as internships provide valuable work experience and opportunities for jobs after graduation.
+Capstone/Internship research projects (3 credits) are typically conducted over the summer.
 The Capstone / Internship can be arranged through the participating faculty or can also be arranged independently by the student (with approval by faculty and co-monitoring of the project by our core faculty).
 Options for Capstone / Internship projects include working on a research study or health services project with a Georgetown or outside mentor, or working with an advocacy group, NGO, state or federal agency, international health organization, or social science or epidemiological research program.

 The Capstone can be an internship, a lab experience, or a mentored, independent study project.
 Most students working with a researcher will participate in ongoing faculty-driven research.
 Some will complete an independent project, focusing on projects that can be completed during this period of time (e.g., a re-analysis of existing or publicly available data, or an analysis of publicly observable behavior or health messages that would not require IRB approval).

 Besides the voluntary poster session near the end of the program, students write weekly blog posts on their experiences, and cross-comment on the posts of their classmates.
 This requirement fosters both cooperation and community among students who may be in far-flung places and positions.
 Faculty also monitor and comment on blog posts, and are available to consult with students if there are any issues during the Capstone, including correct application of skills from coursework.

 The objectives for the Capstone / Internship are:

 - Developing practical skills.
 This objective may be accomplished through immersive involvement with a research team; an internship with a government agency or a non-governmental organization, or through a closely monitored independent investigative project.

 - Integrating knowledge gained in the program into a workplace environment.